thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 * __profile__ - The profile you want to use for encoding
 * __profiles__ - These are examples created that use the ffmpeg and HandBrakeCLI commands.
 See their docs for other parameters.
 * HandBrake audio options now include encoder (AAC/HE-AAC/Opus/AC3/E-AC3/copy), mixdown, sample rate, DRC, gain, optional language filter, track list, and “Auto Dolby” mode (copy AC3/E-AC3 else encode to E-AC3; no upmix for sub-5.1).
-* MakeMKV: preferred audio/subtitle languages (default eng), commentary exclusion flag, surround preference, auto-rip toggle, disc info display, manual “Start rip” button when auto-rip is off, and in-app registration key entry.
+* MakeMKV: preferred audio/subtitle languages (default eng), commentary exclusion flag, surround preference, auto-rip toggle, disc info display, manual “Start rip” button when auto-rip is off, in-app registration key entry, and a UI update check (makemkvcon --update).
 * SMB staging: `smb_staging_dir` (default /mnt/smb_staging) used for SMB browser copies; exported as Samba share `smbstaging` via installer; mounted from host `./SMBStaging` in compose.
 A helper script `scripts/setup_smbstaging_share.sh` can add the share and restart the stack.

 ### Defaults and profiles